The Earth with its Sun.

 Let's get rid of some common misconceptions about the seasons.
 The Earth's orbit is in the shape of an ellipse, so that sometimes the Earth is a little bit closer to the Sun than at other times.
 Is this...more

-Ok.
-Let's get some terminology down first.
 If a body (like the Earth) is orbiting around the Sun, we say it is closest to the Sun at perihelion and farthest from the Sun at aphelion.
-If a body (like the...more
+In 2000, perihelion for the Earth was on January 3, 2000, and...more

-Some basic concepts find applications in many, many places throughout science, especially physical science.
-We have grouped these "starting points for science" into three clusters: space, time, and matter....more
+Some ideas are used in many, many places throughout science.
+We have grouped these "starting points for science" into three clusters: space, time, and matter.
+"Space" is the word we use for everything...more

 "The movements of the heavenly bodies are an admirable thing, well known and manifest to all peoples.
 There are no people, no matter how barbaric and primitive, that do not raise up their eyes, take note,...more